Inside Greg Abbott’s controversial plan to wall off the Rio Grande from immigration

 “They don’t live here.
 I do,” he added of Texas’s state leaders.
 “You’ve taken a beautiful waterway and you’ve converted it into a war zone.”

-Mr Fuentes is part of a group of local residents, human rights activists, and international officials who are pushing back on the floating barrier project.
-They face challenging waters ahead, though.
+Mr Fuentes is part of a group of local residents, human rights activists, state employees, and government officials who are pushing back on the floating barrier project.
+They face challenging waters ahead.

 Governor Abbott is a shrewd operator.
 He has combined media savvy and audacious use of government funds and powers to secure billions of dollars and heaps of political capital for his notion of a military-style crackdown at the border.
 He has charged ahead with little resistance, even though governors and presidents have spent decades taking this iron-fisted approach with little empirical success to show for it.